 Root Causes of Dirty Bathrooms

 So, while it’s clear that dirty, smelly bathrooms can and do have negative effects on customer perception of your business and are potentially hazardous to the physical well-being of people in your building, it can be difficult to pin down the culprits creating the issue.

 1. Poor Cleaning

 Poor cleaning is the most common cause of deteriorating restroom quality.
 Attention to detail is crucial when cleaning high-traffic restrooms.
 These restrooms that are used hundreds of times per day need thorough cleaning with attention to areas where buildup occurs.
-The base of a toilet is often overlooked on a daily basis, but if often where urine and other contaminants can buildup.
+The base of a toilet is often overlooked daily, but if often where urine and other contaminants can build up.

 Bad cleaning often boils down to a lack of effort and attention to detail.
 This can be a result of a cleaner not being checked in on enough, not having the proper tools and supplies for the job, or just skipping tasks.
-In this situation, it's important that your cleaning company has measures in place to correct the cleaner's mistakes.
+In this situation, your cleaning company must have measures in place to correct the cleaner's mistakes.

 2. Cleaning Isn't Done Frequently Enough